 Cajun Money Dance

-In Louisiana in the Southern U.S., Cajuns trace their ancestry to the French Acadian exiles who were expelled by the British from what is now called Nova Scotia, Canada.
-Most settled in rural Southern Louisiana.
-Their descendants, called Cajuns, still live in Louisiana and a Cajun wedding usually includes the money dance.
-Traditionally guests pinned money on the bride’s veil to dance with her.
-Today the groom is also pinned for a dance to lively Cajun music.
+In Louisiana, a Cajun wedding typically includes the money dance.
+Traditionally, guests will pin money on the bride’s veil to dance with her.
+Today, the groom is also pinned for a dance to lively Cajun music.

 Modern Money Dance Ideas

 If you're planning to include the money dance on your wedding day and want some additional ideas, our experts share their top tips below.

 - If pinning the money onto clothing is your custom, consider changing into a second outfit to avoid ruining your gown or tux.

 - After playing the traditional money dance song, get a little creative.
 A DJ can create a song mix with the word “money” during the hook for something fun.